Damages and Materiality: Effects on voluntary disclosure: Model framework

-In this case increasing $\kappa$ increases the maximal probability of withheld observation ($\kappa=1-\alpha/\beta\text{,}$ so increasing $\beta$ for $\alpha$ fixed, i.e. stronger penalization of over-zealous candour yields higher probability of withheld observations); increasing $\sigma$ likewise increases this maximal probability.
+In this case increasing $\kappa$ increases the maximal probability of withheld observation (as will be seen later, $\kappa=1-\alpha/\beta\text{,}$ so increasing $\beta$ for $\alpha$ fixed, i.e. stronger penalization of over-zealous candour yields higher probability of withheld observations); increasing $\sigma$ likewise increases this maximal probability.

 Small $\lambda$ yields lengthier candour.
 Large values of $\lambda$ yield a lowering of the terminal threshold, explaining the low probability of withheld observations.